YaMinThwe6/springboot_poc/README.md

 # 🛍️ SpringBoot E-Commerce Backend (PoC)

-This is a proof-of-concept backend for a simple e-commerce platform built with **Spring Boot** and **H2 in-memory database**.
+This is a proof-of-concept backend for a simple e-commerce platform built with **Spring Boot** and **Postgresql**.
 The project provides a foundation to build scalable and modular e-commerce applications.

 ## 🚀 Features Implemented

 - ✅ Product listing with details (name, brand, price, quantity, etc.)
+- ✅ Users with roles for accessing the product.
 - ✅ CRUD operations for products
-- ✅ H2 database integration
 - ✅ RESTful API structure
 - ✅ Error handling and logging
+- ✅ H2 database implemented for initial development purpose
+- ✅ Postgresql for persistence data
+- ✅ Dockerize the full application for deployment

 ## 🔐 Upcoming Features